danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/12 Install and setup PgBouncer connection pooling service for Azure Database for PostgreSQL server Single Server/readme.md

    You can see that for the second pool the **cl_active** value has increased to 3

-   Check the connections open from pgBouncer to the database erver by executing:
+   Check the connections open from PgBouncer to the database erver by executing:

    ```bash
    SHOW SERVERS;